aws-samples/chalice-workshop/README.rst

 Repo Layout
 ===========

-* ``docs/`` - The writeup for the workshop.
-Includes the step-by-step guide for each part of the workshop.
+* ``docs/`` - The step-by-step documentation for completing each tutorial in the workshop.
 This is a sphinx project and can be used to generate both html as well as a pdf of the guide.
-* ``code/`` - This is broken down into two sections.
-The first section is creating the sample app.
-The second second seciton is for deploying this application using AWS CodePipeline.
-* ``slides/`` - This is the slide deck used to run the workshop.
-It's broken down into two slide decks, one for each phase.
-The main (combined) slide deck is ``ChaliceDay.key``.
+* ``code/`` - The code to use for the workshop.
+Each tutorial will have a ``final/`` directory reflecting the end code for application once the tutorial is complete.

 Building the Docs
 =================